 Conservation of migratory birds and their habitats is a priority.

-The US Department of Agriculture and the Migratory Bird Conservation Center are the certification bodies.
+The certification bodies are the US Department of Agriculture and the Migratory Bird Conservation Center.
 The following are the basic criteria:

 Keep forest habitats and characteristics intact by planting a varied range of structurally different shade trees.